rancher/docs/content/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/_index.md

 Welcome to Rancher!
 You are now able to create your first Kubernetes cluster.

 In this task, you can use the versatile **Custom** option.
-This option lets you add _any_ Linux host (cloud-hosted VM, on-premise VM, or bare-metal) to be used in a cluster.
+This option lets you add _any_ Linux host (cloud-hosted VM, on-prem VM, or bare-metal) to be used in a cluster.

 1. From the **Clusters** page, click **Add Cluster**.